AtoB Fleet Card Statement to Excel

 Financial DocumentsFleet Card StatementsAtoBLogisticsExcelQuickBooksIFTA

-This matters because AtoB sits inside a weekly fleet-card workflow, not a monthly one.
-A generic bank-statement converter might pull text off the page, but a trucking bookkeeper usually needs more than raw rows.
+AtoB sits inside a weekly fleet-card workflow, not a monthly one.
 The useful output keeps the statement period tied to transaction detail, preserves driver and vehicle context, separates fuel from non-fuel spend, and leaves gallons, price-per-gallon, and amount in a format that can be checked against the source before it reaches QuickBooks or a tax preparer.
+Several weekly files often need to land in one consistent workbook for catch-up bookkeeping, accountant review, or IFTA backup.

 The fields that matter on an AtoB statement